-\textbf{PSR J0908-4913} (also named B0906-49): \citet{johnston+2021} updated the distance of the pulsar from $1~\mathrm{kpc}$ in the ATNF catalogue to $3~\mathrm{kpc}$, which increases the transverse velocity from $240~\mathrm{km/s}$ to $670~\mathrm{km/s}$.
-An SNR is associated to PSR J0908-4913 and the pulsar lies in projection on its edge, on the verge of escaping it.
-Interestingly, our model predicts a $\sim50$\% probability of being inside its parent environment.
+\paragraph{PSR J0908-4913/B0906-49} \citet{johnston+2021} updated the distance of the pulsar from $1~\mathrm{kpc}$ in the ATNF catalogue to $3~\mathrm{kpc}$, which increases the transverse velocity from $240~\mathrm{km/s}$ to $670~\mathrm{km/s}$.
+A SNR is associated with PSR J0908-4913, and the pulsar lies in projection on its edge, on the verge of escaping it.
+Our model predicts a $\sim88$\% probability of being inside its parent environment.
 Yet, there are caveats in this comparison.
 First, the association with the SNR suggests a kinematical age of $12.7~\mathrm{kyr}$, significantly lower than the characteristic age of $110~\mathrm{kyr}$ of the pulsar (that we used in Fig. \ref{im:prob_vkick}).
-Reducing the age of the system to such a lower value would increase the probability of being inside the parent environment up to almost 100\%.
+Reducing the age of the system to such a lower value would increase the probability of it being inside the parent environment up to almost 100\%.
 On the other hand, the physical size of the putative SNR is $10~\mathrm{pc}$ at a distance of $3~\mathrm{kpc}$, which is smaller than the values we obtain at around $10~\mathrm{kyr}$, even in the WBB case.
 This would tend to pull the probability to lower values.
 A dedicated modelling of this object with different parameters (lower explosion energy or wind mass loss rate for instance) would be required to get a more solid conclusion.
-But overall the model predicts probabilities of residing in the parent environment in the range $50-100$\%, which is consistent with observations of a pulsar close to the forward shock of its SNR.
+But overall the model predicts probabilities of residing in the parent environment higher than 88\%, which is consistent with observations of a pulsar in the downstream of the forward shock of its SNR.